eWaterCycle/ewatercycle.github.io/Glossary.md

 ---
 # eWaterCycle Glossary

-This glossary is a list of terms commonly used in eWaterCycle II project.
+This glossary is a list of terms commonly used within the eWaterCycle II system.

 ***Disclaimer:** The definitions and descriptions may not be agreed upon by every individual in the hydrological community, but will serve as a common ground for anyone working in the eWaterCycle II project.*